cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 {{% /pageinfo %}}

 {{< alert title="Tip" color="primary" >}}
 Before proceeding, ask your Organization Owner if SAML-based single sign-on (SSO) is enabled for your organization.
-If yes, sign in from the identity provider system, not the Cobalt {{% sign-in %}} page.
+If yes, sign in from the identity provider (IdP) system, not the Cobalt {{% sign-in %}} page.
 For more troubleshooting tips, see [Can’t Sign In Using SAML SSO](#cant-sign-in-using-saml-sso), below.
 {{< /alert >}}

 Follow these instructions if you can't sign in to Cobalt because: